US Envoy Eyes Sudan Talks Resuming After Ramadan

 Previous rounds of talks in the Saudi port city of Jeddah failed to yield any more than general promises or to halt the conflict in Sudan, which had earlier been transitioning, if uneasily, toward democracy.

-Perriello, while upbeat about resuming formal negotiations, added that it was important not to "fetishize the start of talks" and said the United States and other nations were looking at incentives to end the war.
+Perriello, while upbeat about resuming formal negotiations, added that it was important not to“fetishise the start of talks” and said the United States and other nations were looking at incentives to end the war.

 Regional players have played a key role in the war, with Sudan in December expelling diplomats from the United Arab Emirates over accusations the wealthy Gulf country has funneled military support to the RSF.

-Asked on the UAE role, Perriello said that "they are aware, as others across the region are, that this is a situation that is quickly hurtling out of control and that the RSF is not in a position right now where it's marching to either military or diplomatic victory."
+Perriello said that“they are aware, as others across the region are, that this is a situation that is quickly hurtling out of control and that the RSF is not in a position right now where it's marching to either military or diplomatic victory”.

 The RSF has also allegedly received support from Russia's Wagner mercenaries, while Egypt and Turkey have backed the army.